henry232323/CitizenId-passport-auth/README.md

 - **Authorization Code Flow** (with PKCE support)
 - **Refresh Token Flow** (when `offline_access` scope is requested)

-For more information about CitizenID's OAuth2 implementation, see the [CitizenID OAuth2 Documentation](https://docs.citizenid.space/integrator-guide/oauth2/flows-grants.html).
+For more information about Citizen iD's OAuth2 implementation, see the [Citizen iD OAuth2 Documentation](https://docs.citizenid.space/integrator-guide/oauth2/flows-grants.html).

 ## Security Considerations